 The Worth Co.
 R-III School District highly values the health and well-being of every staff member and will plan and implement activities and policies that support personal efforts by staff to maintain a healthy lifestyle.
 The district will offer staff wellness programs that include education on nutrition, healthy eating behaviors and maintaining a healthy weight for optimal health.
 The district will establish and maintain a staff wellness committee composed of at least one staff member; wellness committee member; registered dietitian, school nurse or other health professional; employee benefits specialist; and other appropriate personnel.
 The staff wellness committee will serve as a subcommittee of the district wellness committee.
-The staff wellness.
+The staff wellness committee will develop, promote and oversee a multifaceted plan to promote staff health and wellness.
 The plan will be based on input solicited from district staff and will outline ways to encourage healthy eating, physical activity, sun safety and other elements of a healthy lifestyle.
 The staff wellness committee will provide a copy of its plan to the wellness program committee.